mlopsengr/HAck/README.md

 ```python
 pip install requirements.txt
 ```
-- Within this script, the [PyTorch framework](https://pytorch.org/) is used.
-It is a widely used framework for building and training neural networks
+- Within this script, the [PyTorch framework](https://pytorch.org/) is adopted.
+It is a widely utilised framework for building and training neural networks
 ```python
     import torch as torch
 ```